calston/tensor/README.md

 A Twisted event source thing for [Riemann](http://riemann.io) to monitor piles of servers.

-(If you came looking for a maths framework I appologise for the deception.)
+(If you came looking for a maths framework I apologise for the deception.)

 (I'm still writing it, go away)